INTERSECT-training/packaging/_episodes/02-jupyter-to-package.md

 ## Installing and using your package

 Now that your package has the necessary elements, you can install it into your virtual environment (which should already be active).
-From the top level of your project's directory, enter
+From the top level of your project's directory, enter:

 ```bash
 $ pip install --editable .